Deputy Clerk – Christine Harrison

 All dogs over the age of four months must be licensed.
 Resident may apply bringing with you a copy of rabies vaccination certificate and spaying or neutering certificate in person or via US Mail with appropriate fee to the Town Clerk’s office.
 This must be renewed annually.
+We have now established age 60 for senior discount, which will be update and applied at your next renewal.
 Please see fees below effective as of January 1, 2018:

 There is $3.00 late fee for all dog licenses renewed 60 days after the expiration.

 COPIES OF MARRIAGE, BIRTH OR DEATH CERTIFICATES

 Copies of vital records from June 1881 and forward for those individuals who were born, died or obtained their marriage license in the Town of Rosendale are on file in the Clerk’s office.
 Birth records can only be issued to the person if over the age of 18 and/or parents named in the document.
 Death certificates may be issued to members of the immediate family.
 Marriage records may only be issued to persons named in the document, unless the document is needed for a judicial or other proper purpose. (example of judicial or proper purpose) - court order, benefit claims or official letter verifying that a copy of the requested marriage record.
 These records may be applied for in person with the applicant providing photo I.D., or through the mail with a notarized signature.
 The fee is $10 per certified copy of Birth/Death and Marriage.
 Genealogy is $22.00 per search / copy and require a copy of a valid photo id.

 U.S. citizens 18 years of age and older are eligible to vote provided they are properly registered.
 Applications for voter registration are available at the Clerk’s office or you may download a copy here opens in a new window and submit to Ulster County Election Board